danielmurphy1/DigitalClockApp/README.md

 Digital Clock App was created without using any libraries or frameworks.

 This is the first project/application that I have created without following along with a tutorial...the first application that is "all me".
-In creating this application, I learned how to use the setInterval function.
-Moreover, I learned the very basics of inserting elements into the DOM to display on the webapge as well as creating a functional element (the button), that will dynamically change the DOM with user input.
+In creating this application, I learned how to use the setInterval() function.
+Moreover, I learned the very basics of inserting elements into the DOM to display in the browser as well as creating a functional element (the button) that will dynamically change the DOM with user input.

 ### Author
 ___
-Dan Murphy, Software Developer
+Dan Murphy, Full-Stack Developer, https://www.linkedin.com/in/daniel-murphy-055/